pereznetworks/A-Course-Rating-API/README.md

   - additional validation to prevent user who owns course from reviewing that course

     - note : `doc._id.equals(otherDoc._id))` works
-      - the above example using equals to compare both `_id`'s'
+      - the above example using equals to compare both `_id`
       - need to be sure comparing values, of the same type
       - however, 2 reasons I found many get inconsistent results
         - 1: some mistakenly comparing the entire ObjectID